 We strive to maintain a high level of transparency about the data we process.
 As regards our processing of your Personal Information described in this Statement, you have the following rights:

-- To require us to transmit certain of your Personal Information to you or to transfer or have them transferred to another data controller (data portability); and
+• To require us to receive your Personal Information in a structured, commonly used and machine-readable format or to have it transmitted (ported) to another data controller (data portability); and

 If we disagree with your request to correct your Personal Information, we will explain the reason for refusal and the ways you can complain.